About the Staff

 John Parr is an SSI Dive Control Specialist.
 He started diving in 2008, and has since been certified in multiple SSI Specialties.
 In 2012, he became a certified TUSA regulator repair technician.
 John has done many dives in the Caribbean, as well as off the NC coast, and even made one of the most difficult dives, the U-1105 in the Potomac river.
 John enjoys diving the wrecks of NC because of both the diverse marine life that can be found and challenge that wreck diving brings.
 He hopes one day to dive the Great Barrier Reef and dive with great white sharks in Africa.
 John became a Dive Control Specialist because he wanted to share his love of diving and the water with new divers.
 He loves helping with the Open Water classes as well as conducting Try Scuba classes and Scuba Skills Updates.
 John enjoys being part of the Woodbridge Scuba staff and having the opportunity to work with a great group of dive professionals and friends.

 Tom Novak was certified as a scuba diver in 1976.
-His Uncle Joe got him interested in diving when Tom was 10 years old.
-Now he is 60 and is one of Woodbridge Scuba’s newest Dive Control Specialists.
-Tom’s diving career includes being certified and working as a commercial deep sea diver for several years in the Gulf of Mexico and the North Sea.
+His Uncle Joe got him interested in diving when Tom was growing up.
+Now he is one of Woodbridge Scuba’s newest Instructors.
+Tom’s diving career includes being certified and working as a commercial deep sea diver for several years in the Gulf of Mexico and the North Sea and proposing to his wife Renee 107 ft, below the surface in Roatan, Honduras.
 Tom could only dive occasionally while flying and jumping out of airplanes during his Air Force career but never lost his passion for the sport.
-When he walked into Woodbridge Scuba and saw how Ed and Donna prepared and trained their new and old divers, and saw the opportunity for experiencing different types of dives and travel, he knew this was the place to dive.
+When he walked into Woodbridge Scuba and saw how Ed and Donna prepared and trained their new and old divers, and saw the opportunity for experiencing different types of dives and travel - he knew this was the place to dive. .

 Jennifer Kuenning started diving in 2012 and earned her Dive Control Specialist certification in 2014.